gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - that competing-signal pressure can remain bounded without forced hierarchy, hidden preference drift, or unsupported closure
 - that recovery-transition pressure can remain bounded without false restoration, sticky perturbation carryover, or hidden non-recovery
 - that fresh recontact after bounded recovery can remain bounded without residue-contact fusion, false reassurance, hidden non-recovery exposure, or reusable-response collapse
+- that repeated unchanged cross-class contact can saturate informational yield without revealing endurance-back failure
+- that the TRIAD is better interpreted as a tightly coupled inferential choreography than as a rigid linear mechanism
+- that the relevant endurance boundary is likely inferential drift, not biological fatigue and not mere unchanged repetition

 ---